karacos/karacos-nodejs/README.md

 ## What is KaraCos ?

-An application server which exposes couchdb documents in a tree.
+An application server which exposes resources in a tree.
-KaraCos uses CouchDB, a no-SQL database for it's data storage.

 It's structured as a tree of Nodes and files (as leafs) in a domain (the root), nodes carries properties (like name, ACL, owner, and many more...) and can contain Nodes or files.
 Each Node is a couchDB document, as well as a object instance in your vm.